joshday/OnlineStats.jl/doc/Models.md

 ## Adagrad
 Stochastic adaptive gradient descent for a given model.
-See Stochastic Gradient Methods.
+See the Stochastic Gradient Methods topic.

+## Bootstrap
+Statistical bootstrap for estimating variance of an OnlineStat.

+- BernoulliBootstrap
+- PoissonBootstrap

 ## CovarianceMatrix
 Analytical covariance matrix.